-i.
-The ITC in respect of the amount of CENVAT credit carried forward in the return relating to the period ending with the day immediately preceding the appointed day, shall be claimed by filing Form a.
-Form GST Tran 1 ii.
-As per sec.
-171, any benefit of input tax credit is required to be a.
-Passed on to the recipient by way of commensurate reduction in price
+- i.
+The ITC in respect of the amount of CENVAT credit carried forward in the return relating to the period ending with the day immediately preceding the appointed day, shall be claimed by filing Form

+- a.
+Form GST Tran 1

 - b.
 Form GSTR 1

 - c.
 Form GST Tran 3

 - d.
 None of the above because it will be automatically transferred